DeybisMelendez/game-tools/README.md

 # lua-vector

 Vector 2d for Love2d and Lua.
+Inspired on Vector2() of Godot Engine.

 ## How-to-use